Steelback Brewery

-Steelback Brewery was a Canadian brewery, located in Tiverton, Ontario, on the shores of Lake Huron.
+Steelback Brewery was a Canadian brewery located in Tiverton, Ontario, on the shores of Lake Huron.

 History

 Beginning

 The roots of Steelback Brewery begin in September 2002, with businessman Frank D'Angelo looking for expansion space for his juice company, D'Angelo Brands.
 He found a site in Tiverton, Ontario, for sale by Barry Sherman, founder of Apotex.
 The facility came with a brewery which D'Angelo had intended to sell, but ultimately decided to start a beer company with the funding of Sherman.

 A wholly owned subsidiary of D'Angelo Brands, Steelback started selling beer in February 2004, launched with an expensive local television ad on the Super Bowl XXXVIII broadcast.

 The company's promotional strategy included extensive sponsorship of sporting events and venues, including purchasing naming rights to the Sauble Speedway in Sauble Beach, several community arenas in Toronto, the Grand Prix of Toronto and sponsorship of a Formula One racing team, as well as the Toronto Argonauts.

 In 2006, the company purchased the naming rights to the Steelback Centre in Sault Ste.
 Marie, the new home of the Ontario Hockey League Sault Ste.
-Marie Greyhounds for $1.35 million over 10 years.
+Marie Greyhounds for $1.35 million over 10 years, a fee that went largely unpaid.
 That same year, the company explored reviving the defunct Ottawa Renegades of the Canadian Football League, under the new name Ottawa Steelback.
 There was speculation that the bid to resurrect the Ottawa Renegades was nothing more than a publicity stunt, and the offer was declined by the CFL.